RCA Service Company

-Technical personnel working for RCA Service Company, prior to it becoming RCA Government Services, were usually categorized as "global field service engineers".
+Technical personnel employed by RCA Service Company, prior to it becoming RCA Government Services, were usually categorized as "global field service engineers".

 Consumer services

 The Consumer Products Division had offices in most major American cities and whose repairmen would service products manufactured for the home by RCA.
 The division also sold service contracts on the television products sold by RCA.

 Effective July 1, 2009 RCA, which was acquired by TTE/TTL, a China company, terminated all of the RCA Authorized Service Companies who have provided repair services for RCA consumer products for over 60 years.
 RCA also terminated all of their consumer service employees and shut down.
 TTE/TTL contracted with DEX to provide repair services.
 DEX does not intend to use independent service companies, but rather their subcontractor computer technicians.

 Contracts held by RCA Service Company

 Major contracts administered as prime contractor or sub-contractor by RCA Service Company include: